Connect with us

 The proposed charges are Sh1.20 per kilometre for passenger cars and Sh1.79 for pick-ups and matatus.
 Buses and medium trucks using the highway will pay Sh2.39, while large lorries will part with Sh3.59 per kilometre.

-Residents who access their workplaces and homes using the highway on private vehicles on a daily basis will get special exemption receipts or be granted subsidies.
+Residents who access their workplaces and homes using the highway on private vehicles daily will get special exemption receipts or be granted subsidies.

-Thika Superhighway, which was commissioned last November by former President Mwai Kibaki, was built by three Chinese companies – China Wuyi, Sino Hydro and China Shangli – at a cost of Sh31 billion.
+Thika Superhighway, commissioned last November by President Mwai Kibaki, was built by three Chinese firms – China Wuyi, Sino Hydro and China Shangli – for Sh31 billion.

 John Nduire is an experienced journalist with a degree in Communications from Daystar University.
 His reporting is informed by a wealth of knowledge gained from years of covering construction news.